 Primer-BLAST is NCBI’s free online primer design platform which designs PCR primers using the Primer3 system and simultaneously checks the likelihood that the primers will bind to unspecific regions of the organism’s genome via the BLAST algorithm.

-More information regarding qPCR can be found in our online course: Mastering qPCR.
+Further video tutorials on qPCR primer design can be found in our Mastering qPCR course

 Here is how to design real-time PCR primers using Primer-BLAST.